dragon-dune/dragon-dune/README.md

 The Elves must declare if any of their units are coming out of hiding.
 All non-elven hidden units come out of hiding.

+Notes on Hidden Units:

+-   The Elves (or a player with a Special Card) must declare if their units go into hiding as soon as they share the territory with another player's units or with the Troll.
+They may not decide to go into hiding after the fact.
+-   If a player conscripts, moves, or recruits units into a territory where they already have units, then they must have the same status (hidden or unhidden) as the units that were already in the territory.
+If hidden units are moved into an empty territory then they may elect to come out of hiding.

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):